Dev1an/Swift-Atem/README.md

 ### Switcher

 The following example shows how to emulate the basic functionality of an atem switcher.
-It will forward incoming messages containing transition and preview & program bus changes to the connected controller.
+It will forward incoming messages containing transition and preview & program bus changes to all connected controllers.

-This snippet is also included in a seperate SPM target "Simulator" (./Sources/Simulator) and can be run by simply executing `swift run simulator` in the terminal.
+This snippet is also included in a seperate SPM target "Simulator" (./Sources/Simulator) and can be run by simply executing `swift run Simulator` in the terminal.

 ```swift
 let switcher = Switcher { controllers in